Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 Analiese Gregory cooking in the wild

 Analiese’s heritage is important to her, helping her define her uniqueness as a chef in rural Tasmania who makes XO sauce and lives with a rice cooker perpetually on the bench. “[In Auckland] I learned how to cook char siu bao, bird’s nest soup, and steamboats”.
-Her mother, half Dutch, also instilled in Analiese the inspiration to merge different cuisines together.
+Her mother, half Dutch, also instilled in Analiese the inspiration to merge different cuisines.
 While she regularly served undercooked stir fries at home, Analiese’s mother also frequently made Dutch stroopwafels, sweet breakfast sprinkles (hagelslag) on toast, and snacked on salted liquorice.
+As one of the most talked about and trailblazing young chefs in Australia, Analiese continues to make unique contributions to the food scene with her diverse culinary background and innovative projects in Tasmania.

 Colourful cuisine that’s impressively different

-The colourful heritage of Analiese, her experience in Michelin-starred restaurants and fine dining, and her deep immersion in the wilderness results in some amazing cooking that you simply cannot find elsewhere.
+Analiese’s colourful heritage, her experience in Michelin-starred restaurants and fine dining, and her deep immersion in cooking and outdoor adventures in the wilderness result in amazing cooking that you simply cannot find elsewhere.
 In her cookbook, you’ll find a string of recipes that seemingly blur cuisines and showcase sustainable cooking in a way that hasn’t been seen before.

-You might find abalone and XO butter egg noodles, inspired by her abalone dives in Tasmania as well as the fresh egg noodles her mother would buy from West Auckland’s Chinese market.
+You might find abalone and XO butter egg noodles inspired by her abalone dives in Tasmania and the fresh egg noodles her mother would buy from West Auckland’s Chinese market.
 There’s potato gnocchi and kombu butter, taken from her time working a gnocchi station at a London Michelin-starred restaurant, where she would make five types of gnocchi a day.
-The Basque cheesecake inspired by her experience working near San Sebastian, and a potato galette taken from the Pommes Sarladaises served at The Ledbury in London.
+The Basque cheesecake was inspired by her experience working near San Sebastian, and a potato galette taken from the Pommes Sarladaises served at The Ledbury in London.

 Analiese Gregory featured in Gourmet Traveller